 by Shy Alon

-The process for researching and developing new medicines keeps growing in difficulty and length and the average cost to research and develop each successful drug is estimated by the pharmaceutical companies to be $2.6 billion.
-This number incorporates the cost (incurred by academic and governmental agencies) of failures of the thousands and sometimes millions of compounds that may be screened and assessed early in the R&D process, only a few of which will ultimately receive approval.
+The process for researching and developing new medicines keeps growing in difficulty and length and the average cost to research and develop each successful drug is estimated by the pharmaceutical companies to be $2.6 billion

-The pre-clinical phase is considered to be so risky and unprofitable that the pharmaceutical industry has abandoned it completely to NGOs and academic institutions which pursue the discovery of new drugs for motives other than profit.

 This paper presents the development of a pharmaceutical research decision support system for winnowing thousands of candidate molecular compounds.
 This work presents the problem analysis, the method definition and the development of an innovative clustering algorithm focused on grouping molecular compounds with similar underlying nature.
 The results are validated using multiple drug analysis datasets and other datasets with similar characteristics.